 Mr. Panda is a lifelong fan of Nintendo.
 Having started playing video games at a very young age, he has since collected every major Nintendo console and handheld.
 He even had a video game themed wedding, which featured centerpieces based on Smash Bros. trophies before amiibo was even announced.
 He loves to share his opinions of games and wants to help you make informed decisions.
-You can follow him on Twitter @MrPanda2002.
+You can follow him on Twitter @MrPanda2002 and check out his videos at http://www.youtube.com/mrpanda2002.
 Enjoy, leave feedback, and game on!

-Check out the Video Version for a closer look at how the puzzles play!
+Check out the Video Review for a more hands-on look at Nintendo Labo!